noxify/ServiceNow-GraphQL-Example/README.md

 ## What is not included

+Paging is not implemented ( and there is no OOTB functionality to integrate it ).
+But should be easy to implement it.

-I have excluded the mutation handling from this example.
+I have excluded the mutation handling for this example.
 If you need an example for this, please install the Application "GraphQL Framework Demo Application" ( app id: com.glide.graphql.framework.demo ) via the internal SN App Store.

 ## What is included